The Poison Blowfish

 That’s what the Buddha’s teachings on clinging are all about.
 Clinging is a kind of feeding.
 We keep feeding on these different activities, hoping that they’re going to give us some sort of satisfaction.
-And it’s like having a poisonous food and telling yourself, “Well, if I fix it this way, it’s not good.
+It’s like having poisonous food and telling yourself, “Well, if I fix it this way, it’s not good.
 How about I fix it in another way or how about another way?”
-And we just keep trying all these different ways of fixing that poisonous food in hopes that it’s not going to poison us.
-And it turns out there’s no way you’re going to fix it so that you won’t poison yourself—except one.
-And that’s turning the poison into the path.
+We just keep trying all these different ways of fixing that poisonous food in the hope that it’s not going to poison us.
+It turns out there’s no way you’re going to fix it so that you won’t poison yourself—except one, and that’s turning the poison into the path.
 That way of fixing your food is going to strengthen you to the level where you don’t need to feed anymore.

 This is an important point.
 They talk about comprehension as being the duty with regard to suffering.
 In another passage the Buddha defines comprehension as developing dispassion.
 In other words, you understand something so thoroughly that you know you don’t want to eat it anymore, you don’t want to feed on it anymore.
 But the mind has to be strong before it can stop its feeding.
 Otherwise, it just keeps going back to its old ways.
 So you take these aggregates, you take the events of life, and you try to turn them into the path so you can gain that strength.
 And particularly, the strength of mindfulness, the strength of concentration, the strength of discernment.
 These are the things that enable the mind to stick with the path and work with it and develop it.